pphyo/assignment_checker_tgbot/README.md

-# Telegram Java Assignment Checker Bot
+# Assignment Checker Telegram Bot

-This project is a Telegram bot designed to automatically check and grade Java programming assignments submitted by students.
-It uses Docker to create a secure and isolated environment for compiling and running student code against predefined test cases.
+This project is a Telegram bot designed to automatically check and grade programming assignments in multiple languages (Java, Python, etc.).
+It uses Docker to create secure, isolated environments for compiling and running student code against predefined test cases.

 ## Server Setup Guide